 - Estimated visiting time: 15 min

-This small museum is dedicated to the courage and faith of Dr. Nagai Takashi, a national hero of Japan and an honorary citizen of Nagasaki.
+The small Nagai Takashi Memorial Museum is dedicated to the courage and faith of Dr. Nagai Takashi.
+He is a national hero of Japan and an honorary citizen of Nagasaki.

 After having worked in radiology and treating many tuberculosis patients with poor equipment, Dr. Nagai, who had leukemia, lived in Nagasaki with his wife and two children when the atomic bomb hit the city and his home.
-His wife died from the bombing while he survived.
-He devoted himself to the treatment of bomb victims until he died in 1951, at 43.
+His wife died from the bombing, while Dr. Nagai survived.
+He devoted himself to treating bomb victims until he died in 1951 at 43 years old.

-Even up to his last days, he continued to write letters to ask for donations for survivors and orphans, from where he got his well-earned nickname “Saint of Nagasaki.”
-Even today, Dr. Nagai’s spirit is a symbol of peace and love.
+Even up to his last days, he wrote letters to ask for donations for survivors and orphans, from where he got his well-earned nickname “Saint of Nagasaki.”
+Even today, Dr. Nagai’s spirit symbolizes peace and love.

 Upstairs is a library where you can learn about Dr. Nagai and his work, including watching a movie about him (in English).